amirhoseinsalimi/vottom-sheet/README.md

 ## Events

 - `update:modelValue` (Payload: Boolean): Works in pair with `@update:modelValue` to enable 2-way data binding (`v-model`).
-Can be used to listen on state changes and triggering custom code.
+Can be used to listen on state changes and trigger custom code.

 ## Slots